 - Streaming Platform: HBO Max

-So, the long-awaited sequel of the original Blade Runner has come and is a treat for a true science fiction fan.
-The first film is considered to be the genre-defining one and this movie Blade Runner 2049 proved itself to be a respectful successor.
+So, the long-awaited sequel of the original Blade Runner is a treat for a true science fiction fan.
+The first film is considered the genre-defining one, and this movie Blade Runner 2049, proved to be a respectful successor.
 It is a must-see movie for all film enthusiasts as it takes a great spin on classic crime titles.

-There is also another reason for one to watch it and that is its cast.
+There is also another reason for one to watch it, and that is its cast.
 The performance by Ryan Gosling as K is noteworthy.
-Harrison Ford again is seen playing the role of Rick Deckard in Blade Runner 2049.
-There are several rumors about a TV show being made on this and this might be the perfect time to get lost in the universe of Blade Runner.
+In addition, Harrison Ford again is seen playing the role of Rick Deckard in Blade Runner 2049.
+There are several rumors about a TV show being made on this, and this might be the perfect time to get lost in the universe of Blade Runner.

 7. Equilibrium (2002)